-The next Historic Sites Review Board meeting will be held on September 28, 2019 in Twin Falls; time and location to be determined.
-Beginning in 2020, the Review Board will meet yearly on the first Saturday in June; the submission deadline for nominations to be heard at the June 2020 meeting is January 15, 2020.
+The Review Board typically meets yearly on the first Saturday in June; the submission deadline for nominations to be heard at the June 2022 meeting is January 15, 2022.